xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 In the past, due to technical complexity and business incentives to retain users, apps tended to work in isolation.

-**Rich choices of apps.**

-How many notes apps can you name?
-How many fitness apps have you tried?
-Today we have thriving app ecosystems.
-Trying a new one should be easy — switching shouldn't require migration at all.

-**App lifecycles are shrinking.**
+**Apps are tiktoking.**

 AI coding tools make building apps easier than ever.
+Apps are becoming more lightweight and transient.
+We're even seeing instant apps built for a single purpose, used once, then discarded.
 More apps means more competition — and more shutdowns, pivots, acquihires.
 Apps come and go.
 Your data spans decades.

+**Rich choices of apps.**

+How many notes or fitness apps have you come across and wanted to try?
+We already have thriving app ecosystems — and AI is accelerating this even further.
+We'd want effortless switching, or using multiple apps at once — no data loss, no migration hassle.

 **AI makes adaptive apps possible.**

-Apps can now work without rigid schemas.
-AI can infer folder structures, understand naming conventions, tolerate messy organization.
-The old excuse — "we need to control the format" — no longer holds.
+Previously, most apps needed rigid structures to work.
+Only a few, like file explorers, could handle arbitrary user data.
+Today AI provides a way out, making it possible for more apps to adapt to how you organize things.

-**AI makes your data more valuable.**
+**Your data is more usable, thus more valuable.**

-Fragmented data across 50 apps?
-Your AI sees fragments.
-Unified data you own?
-Your AI sees your whole life.
+Previously, only tech companies had the ability to collect and utilize data at scale.
+Today with AI, individuals can also derive value from their own data — making it more worthwhile to own and grow.

 ---